 Fitch taught several courses while with the WVU Davis College of Agriculture, Natural Resources and Design, including introduction to nutrition, contemporary issues in nutrition and cross-cultural dietary patterns, among others.
 She also developed two graduate courses: maternal and child nutrition, and nutrition and fitness.

-In August of 2008, Fitch took a role as the food and nutrition specialist for WVU Extension Service.
-She was named director of the WVU Extension Service Families and Health program in December of 2009.
+In August of 2008, Fitch took a role as the food and nutrition specialist for WVU Extension.
+She was named director of the WVU Extension Families and Health program in December of 2009.

 Fitch’s research focuses on understanding the relationships among nutrition, growth,

 development, and health in children, and she has several publications in that area.